King Rastakhan Strategy Guide in Battle of Dazar'alor Raid

 8.3.1.
 Death Realm

 When Rastakhan reaches 60%, Phase Three will begin by Bwonsamdi pulling the closest half of the raid to him, and dragging them into the Death Realm.
 Here Bwonsamdi is unable to be tanked, so you should only send DPS and a few Healers.
 Players will need to dodge Dread Reaping, and run from Inevitable End when it is cast.
-Players will also need to offset leaving the Death Realm when their stacks of Deathly Withering get too high, in order to prevent Withering Burst from potentially killing anyone.
+Players will also need to offset clearing their stacks of Deathly Withering in order to prevent Withering Burst from potentially killing anyone.

 8.3.2.
 Living Realm